-Of all the emotions we feel, guilt is one of the messiest and nastiest so today I’m sharing 4 ways to ditch guilt for good.
+Of all the emotions we feel, guilt can be one of the messiest so today I’m sharing 4 ways to ditch guilt for good.

 Guilt is made up of lots of different emotions all smashed together into something that doesn’t always make sense.
 Like trifle – I’ve never understood mixing cake, jelly, fruit, custard and cream all together to make a dessert.
 Is it just me or is that a bit strange?